Basic Necessities to Start a Career Online

 But again, it varies on the type of work you want.
 What’s important is that your computer will work well for you.

-Since you will be facing the computer for a long time, it is practically important to shield you eyes from the blue light it emits.
-This is why computer glasses can be considered as a basic necessity to start a career online.
-They are not just fad.
+Since you will be facing the computer for a long time, it is particularly important to shield your eyes from the blue light it emits.

 Blue light releases more energy than what our eyes typically get exposed to.
 Studies have shown that long exposure can harm the eyes.
 Among the things that blue light causes are: